+Available for 400MHz frequency band.
 A list of predefined radio channels can be stored in the memory in order to change the radio settings simply by switching between the channels.
-This parameter is applicable only for 400 MHz frequency band in this product.
 Each channel carries the following info:

 - Channel number (any number -32767...32767)

 - Transmitter/Receiver frequency

 - Channel width (12.5, 20 or 25 kHz)

 - Transmitter power level (optional)